BrunoChampionGalvez/RutaViajera-Back-End/src/seeders/README.md

 4. **HotelSeeder** - Creates hotels and assigns them to hotel admins
 5. **RoomsTypeSeeder** - Creates room types for each hotel
 6. **RoomSeeder** - Creates individual rooms for each room type
-7. **ReviewSeeder** - Creates reviews from customers for hotels
-8. **RoomAvailabilitySeeder** - Creates availability schedules for rooms
+7. **RoomAvailabilitySeeder** - Creates availability schedules for rooms

 ## Sample Data